A share certificate is to confirm the holdings of a particular shareholder.

 Class of shares: Ordinary

-Amount paid per share: $50 (fifty Australian dollars)
+Amount paid per share: $1 (one Australian dollar)

 Amount unpaid per share: $0 (zero Australian dollars)